MaxMorfiX/APatch-OTA-survival-script/README.md

 # Requirements
 - A-only device with LineageOS (or any ROM supporting addon.d)
 - APatch already installed
-- extracted APatch apk/zip placed in `/system/addon.d/APatch/` (explained later in the guide):
+- extracted APatch apk/zip placed in `/system/addon.d/APatch/` (explained later in the guide)

 # Installation